kiiadi/abc-bank/README.md

 * A customer can transfer between their accounts
 * Change **Maxi-Savings accounts** to have an interest rate of 5% assuming no withdrawals in the past 10 days otherwise 0.1%
 * Interest rates should accrue daily (incl. weekends), rates above are per-annum

+### Comments

+I have deliberately left all String concatenations intact as Java compiler correctly replaces them with the appropriate StringBuilder implementations (checked for javac 1.6-1.8).

+### Completed

+* A customer can transfer between their accounts
+* Change **Maxi-Savings accounts** to have an interest rate of 5% assuming no withdrawals in the past 10 days otherwise 0.1%
+* Many refactorings of the code
+* Added several tests